linode/docs/docs/networking/vpn/set-up-wireguard-vpn-on-ubuntu.mdwireguard-vpn-on-ubuntu.md

 `wg-quick` is a convenient wrapper around many of the common functions in `wg`.
 You can turn off the wg0 interface with `wg-quick down wg0`
 {{< /note >}}

-2. Enable the Wireguard service to allow automatic restarts on boot:
+2. Enable the Wireguard service to automatically restart on boot:

         systemctl enable wg-quick@wg0